Persimmon Caprese Salad

 Fall means this persimmon caprese salad recipe!
 It’s crispy, creamy and so easy to make.
 All it takes is some good ripe persimmons, cheese and basil, yes, that’s it!
 You can mix and match with different vegetables and herbs like sage or thinly sliced fennel as well.

-IF there’s some good tomatoes near you, you can also check out our Caprese Salad with a Honey Cilantro Lime Dressing!
+If there’s some good tomatoes near you, you can also check out our Caprese Salad with a Honey Cilantro Lime Dressing!
 (The dressing would also work great in this recipe!)

 What are persimmons?